chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

-If tesla make is through the short term many of it's R&D will benefit in the future
+If tesla makes it through the short term many it can start reaping the benefits of its R&D in the future

 https://www.macrotrends.net/stocks/charts/TSLA/tesla/gross-margin